altitu/k3s-lab/README.md

 - To delete all data on the VMs, run `vagrant destroy -f`

 The result will be a Kubernetes environment with K3s installed on the master and worker nodes.

+# Tips
+## Adding Grafana

+- To automaticaly add the structure of the Grafana role, we placed ourselves in `ansible/roles` and Ran `ansible-galaxy init grafana`